|

 Fallow deer are a widespread mammal in the

-British countryside, and during the rut in October can become
+the British countryside.
+During the rut in October can become

 braver and more conspicuous.